 The Bottom Line: It is still a much better deal (financially) to buy than to rent, and though that is unlikely to change soon, potential homebuyers should keep a closer eye on home prices than on interest rates, as prices are much more likely to change the equation.

-For more on this topic, check out 'Rent vs. Buy: Be Haunted by Prices, Not Rates' on Trulia.
+Check out 'Rent vs. Buy: Be Haunted by Prices, Not Rates' on Trulia for more on this topic.